hazelcast/hazelcast-reference-manual/src/ReliableTopic.md

 ## Reliable Topic

 The Reliable Topic data structure has been introduced with the release of Hazelcast 3.5.
 The Reliable Topic uses the same `ITopic` interface as a regular topic.
-The main difference is that Reliable Topic is backed up by the RingBuffer (also introduced with Hazelcast 3.5) data structure.
+The main difference is that Reliable Topic is backed up by the Ringbuffer (also introduced with Hazelcast 3.5) data structure.
 The following are the advantages of this approach:

-* Events are not lost since the RingBuffer is configured with 1 synchronous backup by default.
+* Events are not lost since the Ringbuffer is configured with 1 synchronous backup by default.
-* Each Reliable `ITopic` gets its own RingBuffer; if there is a topic with a very fast producer, it will not lead to problems at the topic that runs at a slower pace.
+* Each Reliable `ITopic` gets its own Ringbuffer; if there is a topic with a very fast producer, it will not lead to problems at the topic that runs at a slower pace.
 * Since the event system behind a regular `ITopic` is shared with other data structures (e.g. collection listeners), you can run into isolation problems.
 This does not happen with the Reliable `ITopic`.